GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-73/index.md

 sheet property to obtain a reference to the underlying `CSSStyleSheet` instance, and set the style.

-{% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/0O8yvT2v0Xs8RFV159Ar.png", alt="Diagram showing preparation and application of CSS", className="float-right" %}
+{% img src="image/0g2WvpbGRGdVs0aAPc6ObG7gkud2/0O8yvT2v0Xs8RFV159Ar.png", alt="Diagram showing preparation and application of CSS", className="float-right", height="610", width="800" %}

 Using this method tends to lead to style sheet bloat.
 Even worse, it causes a flash of unstyled content.
 Constructable Stylesheets make it possible to define